mk5912/SpigotServerCodes/README.md

-# Custom Windows batch code to intiate and run a Spigot powered Minecraft server!
+# Custom Windows .exe file to intiate and run a Spigot powered Minecraft server!

 Recorded time working on this repo.\